diego-ciciani01/ADM---HW4/README.md

 # ADM---HW4: Recommendation systems and clustering everywhere
-This Repository is the submission of Group 18 for the [ADM-HW4](https://github.com/Sapienza-University-Rome/ADM/tree/master/2023/Homework_4) of Data Science 2023/2024, Sapienza - University of Rome. <br>
+This Repository is the submission of Group 18 for the [ADM-HW4](https://github.com/Sapienza-University-Rome/ADM/tree/master/2023/Homework_4) of Data Science 2023/2024, Sapienza - University of Rome.

+The main code provides a recommendation system and clustering based on behavioral user data to understand audiance patterns on Netflix.

+Multiple libraries were used like SciKit-Learn.<br>

 ## Project Structure